gustavoguichard/neighborly/README.md

 You can see the software in action at http://neighbor.ly.

-## Getting started
+# Getting started

 ## Internationalization

-This software was first created as Brazil's first crowdfunding platform.
+This software was originally created as [Catarse](https://github.com/catarse/catarse), Brazil's first crowdfunding platform.
-Thus, it was first made in Portuguese and with a brazilian payment gateway.
-We are now internationalizing it, and already have a good support for the english language and for paypal express checkout.
-See below the Payment gateways section for more information about integrating Catarse with a payment system of your choice.
-If you want to join us in this effort, please feel free to fork the repository and send us a pull request with your changes.
-If you have *any* doubt, please join our Google Group at http://groups.google.com/group/catarse-dev and we will help you.
+It was first made in Portuguese then later English support added by [Daniel Walmsley](http://purpose.com).
+Neighbor.ly focused on making all aspects of the interface in US English.
+There are still some patches of both languages throughout the software, but overall there is good infrastructure in place to internationalize to the language of your choice.

 ### Translations

-We hope to support a lot of languages in the future.
-So we are willing to accept pull requests with translations to other languages.
-Here's a small guide to translate Catarse to your language in a way that we can integrate your translation in the main repository:
+We hope to offer many languages in the future.
+So if you decide to implement Neighbor.ly in your own language, please let us know so we can include your language here.
-* TODO

-Thanks a lot to Daniel Walmsley, from http://purpose.com, for starting the internationalization and beginning the english translation.

 ## Payment gateways